Tutorial

 Setup a supervised background task in Phoenix

 There are times when you need to spawn a background process for a longer running task.
-And especially if you are interacting with an external system, you cant be sure that task crasher or not.
-But as we know, Elixir has built in functionality to handle this and makes it easy to get started with.
+And especially if you are interacting with an external system, you can’t be sure if the task will crash or not.
+But as we know, Elixir has built-in functionality to handle this and makes it easy to get started with.
 So, in this tutorial, I will start with a LiveView component that just contains a button.
 The only idea is that pressing the button will trigger a process that takes a long time and might actually result in a crash.
 In that case, the supervisor should restart it.

 STEP 1 - Setup the LiveView